MICROSOFT FABRIC IMPLEMENTATION

 WHY DATA TRAINING FOR FABRIC

-Certified depth,
+Certified expertise,

 not generic breadth.